Where do you turn to for help with your computer or other devices?

 Many residents use the services of Best Buy’s Geek Squad for computer repairs.
 If you are considering using this service, the cost for diagnosing the problem and repairing a minor issue starts at $100 for an in-home visit.
 If you choose not to use the manufacturer or a program like Best Buy’s Geek Squad, individual computer repair specialists are available and the Riderwood Computer Club can provide more information on how to contact them.

 Recycling your Electronics

 When you upgrade or otherwise have a used computer to dispose of, there are several options for donating your computer to organizations that refurbish them and provide them to local groups and individuals in need.
-You can also recycle most electronic devices at local stores.
-For complete details, visit our eCycle page.
+You can recycle most electronic devices at local stores, and also Riderwood is now sponsoring Electronic Collection Days.
+For complete details, including how to prepare your computer to be recycled, visit the RiderwoodLife eCycle page.